-Scotland Excel is committed to ensuring that nothing purchased by it should be at the expense of the health and safety of those who are involved in manufacturing, construction or provision of goods, works and services.
+Scotland Excel is committed to ensuring that its contracts are conducted in adherence to fair and safe work practices.
+The health safety and welfare of those involved in the provision of goods, works and services is of paramount importance.

 In all its procurement exercises Scotland Excel considers how it will assess the potential health and safety risks arising from a particular contract and how it will monitor contracts to ensure compliance with health and safety requirements.
 Health and safety requirements are specified in all procurement exercises conducted by Scotland Excel.
 These Health and Safety requirements will vary according to the goods, works or services being purchased and are therefore considered on a case-by-case basis.